 If you own a Cricut Amy will be posting showing you how to use this pattern with your Cricut Maker!
 Just click HERE to go to her site.
 How easy would it be to cut the felt with that instead of by hand??

 About the Maker:

 Hi!
-My name is Amy Chappell and I blog over at Ameroonie Designs.
-I currently live in Utah with my husband and 6 kids.
+My name is Amy Chappell and I blog over at Ameroonie Designs, I currently live in Utah with my husband and 6 kids.
 I love being a mom but needed an outlet that would give me something to do that stayed done, enter sewing and creating.
-I love the satisfaction of taking fabric and ideas and making something new.
 I also love that blogging has given me a way to meet new people and find a community of amazing people who love fabric and sewing as much as I do.

 More Projects by Amy: